Merzasphor/MWSE/docs/source/lua/type/tes3factionReaction.rst

 ----------------------------------------------------------------------------------------------------

 `faction`_ (`tes3faction`_)
+    Read-only.
 The faction whose reaction will be adjusted.

 `reputation`_ (`number`_)
     The reaction adjustment for the faction.